drsinder/Notes2022/README.md

 The author of Notes 2022 managed and contributed to the Notes 2 rewrite on NovaNET.

 A prior effort, 3.0, was written using Microsoft ASP.NET MVC 5.
 Version 2017 was derived from 3.0 but uses a new foundation, ASP..NET CORE 6, which permits greater flexibility.
-This version is built on Core 3.1.1.
-Notes 2021 also adds the ability to archive notes files (forums).
+This version is built on Core 6.
+Notes 2022 also adds the ability to archive notes files (forums).
+Notes 2022 also goes beyond the capabilities of NovaNET note to utilize the scrolling browser environment to advantage.
+For example, responses to notes have references related to what the author of the response was viewing when they made the response.
+These references can be displayed while viewing a note (response) and when composing a new response.

-Client/Server app.
+Client/Server (Hosted) app.
 Webasm (HTML/C#/Blazor).

 This is a Visual Studio 2022 project.